 - If you don't want to vote on election day, you can vote earlier at an advance poll.
 The voter information card tells you the dates and address.
 Take it with you to the polling station.
 If you need to, you can also register at the advance poll.

 3. Vote by special ballot

 - Any eligible elector can apply to vote by special ballot.
-You can apply at any Elections Canada office, by mail, or through the Elections Canada website.
+You can apply at your local Elections Canada office, by mail, fax or through the Elections Canada website.
 Apply early—the last day to request a special ballot is 6:00 p.m. on the sixth day before election day.

 - Once you apply for a special ballot, you can only vote that way, and can't vote at the advance polls or on election day.
 If you request a voting kit and don't receive it, contact Elections Canada.